maximilionus/android-qemu-launcher/README.md

    > **Note**
    > Script does not provide any echo output, which means that after it completes and does not return an error code is a success

-7. That's it, now reboot the emulator and you're ready to go:
+7. That's it, now reboot the emulator, and you're ready to go:
     ```sh
     reboot -f
     ```